daily Broadcast

 Message Transcript

-I want you to lean back, I want you to really think.
-I want to summarize some things because God wants to give you hope.
 You need to find it, you need to experience it, but you need to pursue it.
 But you need to pursue it in such a way that no matter what you do: “you never measure up,” is not an option.
 And, on the other hand, that there’s not just this laxity that, “I guess God just winks at everything.”

 Genuine spiritual maturity is a passionate pursuit of knowing and becoming like Jesus.
 Will you get it in this life?
 Will I?
 No. But it’s a passionate pursuit.

 So, let me give you, again, what I think are three really major takeaways.
 Number one, spiritual maturity does not mean that we are perfect.
+Write that word in.
 What I mean by that is “sinless.”
 We never will be in this life.
 He says he wants to know Christ, he gave us the disclaimer, “but,” that’s huge.
 It doesn’t say that we are perfect but it does give us a direction.
 He says, “But I press on.”
 “But I hold on.”

 And, so, what it does mean is that spiritual maturity is a lifelong process of knowing and becoming like Christ.